-If you’re serving this baby back rib recipe as the main course, you’ll want to prepare six ribs per adult and three ribs per child.
+If you’re serving this baby back rib recipe as the main course, you’ll want to prepare six per adult and three per child.
 That’s roughly half a rack per adult and a quarter of a rack per child.

-If you like St Louis-style spare ribs (like me), you’ll want to serve four ribs per adult and two per child.
-Finally, if you’re bringing the beef to the party with dino ribs, you’ll want to prepare two ribs per person and one per child.
+If you like St Louis-style spare ribs (like me), you’ll want to serve four per adult and two per child.
+Finally, if you’re bringing the beef to the party with dino ribs, you’ll want to prepare two per person and one per child.

 Ribs Calculator